metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 ### Software updates

-Keep your operating system, anti virus and web browser patched maximum possible, that means checking for updates on daily basis for these essential programs.
+Keep your operating system, anti virus and web browser patched maximum possible, this means checking for updates on daily basis for these essential programs.

 OS, AV and browsers are most essential to be up to date, but on regular basis you also want to